Akshitavedantam/beyondchat/README.md

 -  **Instant Transitions**: Scrolls, hover effects, chat bubble updates are buttery smooth.
 -  **Mobile-First Nav**: Thoughtfully designed to work *great* on phones.
 -  **No refresh needed**: Message state updates instantly.
--  **Context-Aware AI Messaging**: Structuring queries to backend with full chat context — ready for OpenAI or any LLM.

 ---